fuul-protocol/protocol-contracts/docs/index.md

 _Returns the window when projects can remove funds.
-The cooldown period for removing a project's budget begins upon calling the {applyToRemoveBudget} function and ends once the {projectBudgetCooldown} period has elapsed.
+The cooldown period for removing a project's budget begins upon calling the {applyToRemoveBudget} function and ends once the `projectBudgetCooldown` period has elapsed.

 The period to remove starts when the cooldown is completed, and ends after {removePeriod}.